WhereSoftwareGoesToDie/retcon/docs/design/api.md

 No selected due to tighter coupling and lower resilience to failures.

-## GADT encoding request/response protocol

-A GADT associating a request with a response, with a handler typeclass.

-No way to specify default "unknown request" handler.

-Already too much typeclass magic; needs to be less complex, not more.

 # Design impacts

 The API should supply a diff and the individual operations which could not be